A Comparative Evaluation of Large Vision-Language Models for 2D Object Detection under SOTIF Conditions: Result

 \subsection{Overall Performance}

-\autoref{fig:overall-performance} reports the overall object-detection performance of ten LVLMs relative to YOLOv5$_{60e}$ baseline.
-The results indicate that LVLMs can reach competitive accuracy in SOTIF-related traffic scenes.
-In particular, Gemini 3 (\ding{176}) achieves the highest mAP$_{50}$ score, followed by Doubao (\ding{180}) and Gemini 2.5 Pro (\ding{174}), all exceeding the YOLOv5$_{60e}$ baseline.
+\autoref{fig:overall-performance} reports the overall object-detection performance of ten LVLMs compared to YOLOv5$_{60e}$ and RT-DETRv4~\cite{lv2024detrs}.
+RT-DETRv4 outperforms YOLOv5$_{60e}$ across all three metrics.
+Nevertheless, Gemini 3 (\ding{176}) achieves the highest mAP$_{50}$ score, followed by Doubao (\ding{180}) and Gemini 2.5 Pro (\ding{174}), with Gemini 3 surpassing both specialized detectors in mAP$_{50}$ and mAR$_{50}$, while falling marginally short of RT-DETRv4 in mmAP$_{50:95}$ (0.407 vs. 0.420).
 Moreover, the ranking is not fully explained by model parameter scale, as Gemini 2.5 Flash (\ding{175}, 5B) outperforms larger models, such as Grok 4 (1.7T) and Qwen 3-Max (1T), in terms of mAP$_{50}$, highlighting the role of architecture and training in spatially grounded prediction.